 Here are my suggestions on budget accommodation in Athens (please avoid staying in areas like Metaxourgio, Omonia, Patission, Larissis Train Station and Vathis Square although they are cheaper).

-- Attalos Hotel offers air-conditioned rooms with free wi-fi just 100m away from Monastiraki square.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.
+Attalos Hotel offers simple air-conditioned rooms with free wi-fi just 100m away from Monastiraki square.

-- Evripides Hotel is located near Monastiraki square, close to all the city’s attractions.
-It offers air-conditioned rooms with free – wi-fi.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.
+Evripides Hotel is located near Monastiraki square, close to all the city’s attractions.
+It offers simple air-conditioned rooms with free wi-fi.

 Mid-Range Hotels in Athens

-- Titania Hotel is centrally located 5 minutes on foot from Syntagma Hotel.
+Titania Hotel is centrally located 5 minutes on foot from Syntagma Hotel.
 It offers renovated air-conditioned room with free wi-fi and great views of the Acropolis from its rooftop terrace.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.

-- Best Western Amazon Hotel is centrally located between Syntagma square and Plaka.
-It offers air-conditioned room sand free wi-fi.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.
+Best Western Amazon Hotel is centrally located between Syntagma square and Plaka.
+It offers air-conditioned rooms and free wi-fi.

 Boutique Hotels in Athens

-- Acropolis Museum Boutique Hotel is located in a restored neoclassical building close to the Acropolis Museum.
+Acropolis Museum Boutique Hotel is located in a restored neoclassical building close to the Acropolis Museum.
 It offers charming rooms with free Wi-Fi and eco-friendly mattresses.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.

-- Fresh Hotel offers stylish rooms with free Wi-Fi access at the heart of Athens.
+Fresh Hotel offers stylish rooms with free Wi-Fi access at the heart of Athens.
 The rooftop bar offers amazing views of the Acropolis.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.

 5 Star Hotels in Athens

-- Hilton Athens offers luxurious rooms and suites, the biggest swimming in Athens and a great rooftop bar with Acropolis views.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.
+Hilton Athens offers luxurious rooms and suites, the biggest swimming in Athens and a great rooftop bar with Acropolis views.

-- St George Lycabettus Hotel is located in upmarket Kolonaki square and offers spacious rooms with breathtaking views of the Acropolis.
+St George Lycabettus Hotel is located in upmarket Kolonaki square and offers spacious rooms with breathtaking views of the Acropolis.
 It is also a very family friendly hotel.
-Click here for the latest prices and more details or check out Tripadvisor Reviews.

 Have you been to Athens?
 Have you done any of the above?
 Do you have any other suggestions?